-At the moment, the creative world is simultaneously thriving and suffering under it’s own weight.
-With the advent of various creative platforms and social networks we:
+At the moment, the creative world feels like it is simultaneously thriving and suffering under it’s own weight.
+With the advent of various creative platforms and social networks, we:

 As an unintended consequence of this level playing-field, potentially inspiring work regularly gets lost in the drone of our perpetual creation.
 To help elevate quality content, social platforms ingrained algorithms as an attempt to dictate substance.
 It’s a nice idea, but creativity is not binary.
 With the obvious limitations in algorithmic curation, there are plenty of people trying to make sense of it all through a variety of lenses, and motivations.

 Understanding that navigating these filtration systems is a path to creative validation, people have begun focusing on the destination, not the journey.
 This shift has come with a sharp increase in blind trend-chasing and a general lack of authenticity in creative work.
 Many people feel an obligation to fall inline with current trends for fear of failure or rejection, even if it’s not where their passions lie.
 Instead of utilizing these amazing tools for personal growth, they feel pressured by them into conformity.